 How To Apply

-Applications for this program are now open.
-Click the apply now tab to begin.
-Applications are due by Monday, March 11 at 1pm (Week 9).
+Applications for this program were due by Monday, March 11 at 1pm (Week 9).

 - Must have completed at least four terms of undergraduate study or two terms of graduate study prior to the Summer 2019 term

 - Must have at least one term remaining upon return to ArtCenter

 - Must not be on academic or disciplinary probation at the time of the application